dallenbaldwin/nuzlooke-server/README.md

 welcome to the nuzlooke server repo!
 This is the server code for my capstone project at UVU Spring 2021

+## Post Graduation Update

+I was bumming off the goodwill and AWS billing of the professor in charge of my capstone.
+Consequently, this project will have to be modified a bit in order to deal with the lack of access to Elastic Beanstalk.

+I have 25G of forever free DynamoDB (for now at least)... which means I might move most of the server code to the client since it was mainly used to talk to Dynamo, something the client can easily do, and the real difficult stuff was actually just bad design...

 ## Local dev

 -  create a folder in the root called `.localstack`